 [1] AudioCompass™ Direct Connect (ACDC) was developed by radio professionals with the broadcaster in mind.

 [2] ACDC boasts separate send/receive codecs.
-Use a broadcast quality codec for the broadcast and a low bandwidth codec for the return IFB channel.
+Use a broadcast quality codec for the broadcast and

-[3] Remotely control audio switchers, and send relay closures via RS232 Serial Ports; even get an acknowledgement that the command was sent successfully.
+[3] Remotely control audio switchers, and send relay closures via RS232 Serial Ports; even get

 [4] Set your audio buffer with a few mouse clicks to deal with those pesky connectivity issues.
-Receive Buffers can be controlled at both ends of the link separately.

 [5] Broadcast quality codecs: Opus, G.722, and Raw PCM to name a few.